Fall River, MA

-Fall River is a city of approximately 89,000 residents, located 18 miles east of Providence in Bristol County, Massachusetts.
+Fall River is a city of approximately 94,000 residents, located 18 miles east of Providence in Bristol County, Massachusetts.
 Both prostitution and sex trafficking of children are well-documented local problems, and at least one serial killer who specifically targeted prostituted women has operated in the city.
-In an effort to curtail prostitution activity in the city, the Fall River Police Department began using street-level reverse stings in 1985.
-In the city’s second john sting, police used cameras to record would-be sex buyers’ interactions with undercover female officers.
+In an effort to curtail prostitution activity in the city, and the sex trafficking and related crimes the trade, generates, the Fall River Police Department began using street-level reverse stings in 1985.
+In the city’s second reverse sting, police used cameras to record sex buyers’ interactions with undercover female officers.

 In April 2018, Fall River police arrested five men who tried to pay undercover officers for sex during a reverse sting at two locations in the city: the corner of South Main and Park streets, and the corner of North Main and Pine streets.
 The sting occurred from 7 p.m. to 11:30 p.m. on a Friday in response to several complaints from residents and local businesses about prostitution activity.
 The Fall River Police Department’s Major Crimes, Vice and Intelligence, and Special Operations divisions conducted the reverse sting.
 The men’s names and other identifying information were distributed to local news outlets.

 In June, 2018, after police received multiple complaints from businesses and residents, police conducted a street-level reverse sting between South Main St. and North Main St. Police arrested 12 men who solicited an undercover female officer, and included photos and other identifying information in press releases.
 The men were all charged with Sexual Conduct for Pay/ Pay for Sexual Conduct.